netvl/xml-rs/README.md

 ### Features

-* API based on `Iterator`s and regular `String`s without tricky lifetimes.

 * XML spec conformance better than other pure-Rust libraries.

+* Easy to use API based on `Iterator`s and regular `String`s without tricky lifetimes.

 * Support for UTF-16, UTF-8, ISO-8859-1, and ASCII encodings.

 * Written entirely in the safe Rust subset.
+Designed to safely handle untrusted input.

 The API is heavily inspired by Java Streaming API for XML ([StAX][stax]).
 It contains a pull parser much like StAX event reader.
 It provides an iterator API, so you can leverage Rust's existing iterators library features.